In Depth Patient Reports - default

 Lung function may eventually worsen to the point that patients need supplemental oxygen delivered through portable or stationary tanks.

 Continuous Therapy.
-Continuous oxygen therapy (more than 15 hours a day) is the only treatment for emphysema that has been proven to prolong survival in certain patients.
+Continuous oxygen therapy (more than 15 hours a day) for COPD and emphysema has been proven to prolong survival in certain patients.
 It also improves alertness, motor speed, and hand strength.
 Continuous oxygen therapy is usually recommended for patients with:

-- Lung oxygen level below 55 mm Hg while resting
+- Lung oxygen level below 55 mm Hg (or an arterial oxygen saturation at or below 88%) while resting

-- Lung oxygen level below 60 mm Hg while resting, plus right heart failure or an abnormal increase in red blood cells
+- Lung oxygen level below 60 mm Hg (or whose arterial blood oxygen saturation is 89%) while resting, plus right heart failure or an abnormal increase in red blood cells

 Supplemental oxygen may also benefit patients with moderately low blood oxygen levels, but more research needs to be done to confirm this.